PlaceholderAPI

 When PlaceholderAPI is installed, you can use the following placeholders in other plugins to display player color data or apply their selection to arbitrary text.

-Available Placeholders
+Primary Placeholders

 | Placeholder | Description | Example Output |